epfl-matmat/matmat.org/jobs.md

 * You have completed a Master (or 4-year Bachelor) in physics, mathematics or a related subject.
   Candidates who will complete their degree within the next months are also welcome to apply.
 * Your academic record is strong and underpins your potential to become an excellent researcher.
-* You have a broad background in quantum physics, numerical mathematics and computer science or are looking forward to the challenge of acquiring a diverse cross-disciplinary skillset.
+* You have a broad background in computational physics, numerical mathematics or computer science and you look forward to acquiring expertise in domains beyond your current background.
-  In any case your willingness to look beyond the borders of your discipline will be key in this project.
 * You have a strong interest in numerical methods, their implementation and application to physics and materials simulations.
-Previous experience in one of numerical linear algebra, high-performance computing or computational physics is highly desirable.
 * You enjoy programming and implementing algorithms and have solid experience in an HPC programming language such as C++, Fortran or Julia.
 * You are fluent in written and oral English.
-* Bonus skills for this application are considerable experience in numerical analysis, quantum physics, solid-state physics or Julia programming.
+* Bonus skills for this application are considerable experience in numerical analysis, numerical linear algebra, high-performance computing, quantum physics, solid-state physics or Julia programming.

 #### What is offered
 The activities of the MatMat group revolve around understanding